This document introduces the concepts that you need to understand how to configure an external HTTP(S) load balancer.

 Google Cloud provides two certificate types: Self-managed and Google-managed.
 For a description of each type, see Certificate types in the SSL certificates overview.

-The external HTTP(S) load balancer mode determines which configuration methods and certificate types are supported.
+The type of external Application Load Balancer (global, regional, or classic) determines which configuration methods and certificate types are supported.
 For details, see Certificates and Google Cloud load balancers in the SSL certificates overview.

 SSL policies